lilyminium/elementable/docs/customizing.rst

 Customizing elements
 ====================

-Element generation can be customized a number of ways by creating a new class with :class:`Elementary()`.
+Element generation can be customized a number of ways by creating a new class with :class:`Elementable()`.
 You can change:

 * whether attributes have units attached